-Together with IBM Germany, TK developed the electronic health record TK-Safe.
-Those insured by the fund can use this to store all medically relevant data such as X-rays, diagnoses or laboratory results on their smartphone in a structured and clear manner in one place and manage it themselves - protected by two-factor authentication.
-This means that the patient is the sole owner of their data and decides for themselves who they want to provide which information to.
-Diagnosis and therapy of diseases can be carried out more precisely with the help of eGA .
-“With the integration of discharge management and migraine app in TK-Safe, we are continuing to pursue our networking offensive in Schleswig-Holstein.
-Patients become managers of their health data, doctors are relieved and the transition from hospital to outpatient care becomes easier and safer for everyone involved,” says Dr. Johann Brunkhorst, head of the state representative of the Techniker Krankenkasse.
+Together with IBM Germany, TK has developed the electronic health record TK-Safe.
+Insured members can use it to store and manage all medically relevant data, such as X-rays, diagnoses, and lab results, in a structured and clear format on their smartphones – protected by two-factor authentication.
+This gives patients sole control over their data, allowing them to decide who receives which information.
+The eGA enables more targeted diagnosis and treatment of illnesses .
+“With the integration of discharge management and a migraine app into TK-Safe, we are continuing our networking initiative in Schleswig-Holstein.
+Patients become managers of their health data, doctors are relieved of some of their workload, and the transition from hospital to outpatient care becomes easier and safer for everyone involved,” says Dr. Johann Brunkhorst, Head of the Schleswig-Holstein State Office of Techniker Krankenkasse.

 Questions and answers about the eGA